ErrorTzy/writings/notes/Philosophy_of_Language/Secondary_Literature/@RussellOnDenoting.md

 Whatever phrase we do not acquaint, we understand them from denoting phrase (i.e. Apollo, other minds).
 Therefore, we can talk about it without understanding it.

-> How much can we doubt about this "aquaint"?
+> How much can we doubt about this "acquaint"?